deepak6446/spdxValidator/README.md

 # spdxValidator

-validate licence of dependent nodemodule licences in nodejs app
+check if dependent modules in nodejs app is valid as per spdx list of valid licences.

 ## Run using command
-jarPath="path to spdx jar file" forceValidate=true spdxValidator
+jarPath="path to spdx jar file" spdxValidator